Larry Hagman: Friendship with Carroll O'Connor

 Hagman had a long friendship with actor Carroll O'Connor, beginning in 1959 when Hagman was starring in the Broadway play God and Kate Murphy and O'Connor was working as an assistant stage manager.
 Later, as the two struggled as young actors, they rented apartments near each other in New York.
-Over the years, they had much in common.
-O'Connor renegotiated his contract over his salary on All in the Family in 1974, causing him to miss two episodes and Hagman did the same during his tenure with Dallas, with similar results.
 Hagman's daughter Heidi, whom O'Connor had known since her childhood, joined the cast for one season of Archie Bunker's Place.
 Hagman directed several episodes of O'Connor's later series In the Heat of the Night.
-They both endured serious health issues: O'Connor underwent heart bypass surgery and Hagman received a liver transplant.
 The two remained close after the death of O'Connor's son Hugh and Hagman delivered a eulogy at the funeral.

 Illness and death

 In June 2011, Hagman said he had stage 2 throat cancer.
 He commented, "As J. R. I could get away with anything — bribery, blackmail and adultery, but I got caught by cancer.
 I do want everyone to know that it is a very common and treatable form of cancer.
 I will be receiving treatment while working on the new Dallas series.
 I could not think of a better place to be than working on a show I love, with people I love."
 Hagman had an acorn-sized tumor removed from his tongue in 2011.
 In June 2012, the cancer was said to be in remission.
 Then, in July 2012, doctors diagnosed Hagman with myelodysplastic syndrome (formerly known as preleukemia).

-Hagman died on November 23, 2012, at Medical City Dallas Hospital in Dallas following complications from acute myeloid leukemia, after being interviewed for the National Geographic documentary, The '80s: The Decade that Made Us, which aired in April 2013.
+Hagman died on November 23, 2012, at Medical City Dallas Hospital in Dallas following complications from acute myeloid leukemia, after being interviewed for the National Geographic documentary The '80s: The Decade that Made Us, which aired in April 2013.
 In a statement to the Dallas Morning News, Hagman's family said: "Larry's family and close friends had joined him in Dallas for the Thanksgiving holiday.
 He died surrounded by loved ones.
 It was a peaceful passing, just as he had wished for."
 The New York Times described him as "one of television's most beloved villains".